 Brand authority helps generate brand loyalty.
 In turn, it can provide free advertising for your business as people comment and like what you have to say or offer.
 This public interaction with customers shows you genuinely care about them and are customer focused.
 You also encourage customers to be more vocal and to help raise your profile in the minds of new followers.

-Becoming an authority in your industry on social media can also lead to collaboration opportunities across sectors.
-That includes influencers such as fashion mavens talking about your creative, trendy T-shirts on their posts, for example.
+Becoming an authority on social media can also lead to collaborations.
+That includes influencers such as fashionistas talking about your creative, trendy T-shirts on their posts, for example.
 This mutual fan club provides further exposure and seals the deal for your authority.

-If you are sick of hearing about SEO and are tempted to skip this section, don’t!
-Social media is a very important tool to improve your SEO.
-It amplifies content across many channels.
+Social media is an important tool to improve your SEO.
 You can use your best existing content and incorporate it into your social media posts, giving you more bang for your buck.

-Social media helps get your content shared, as well as liked.
+Social media can influence bounce rates, provide more inbound links, and increase the time spent on pages; all of which search engines love.
+Ultimately, it helps get your content shared and liked.
 As you share more, you will also gain more brand authority and improve your reputation.
-All of these things work together to convince search engines that searchers have found your content worthy of review, which brings you up in the rankings.
+All of these things work together to convince search engines that searchers have found your content worthy of review, which will bring you up in the rankings.

-Through social media channels, you will raise brand awareness, which increases brand-based searches.
-Brand-based searches always rank higher than non-branded searches because your name is a keyword in the search.
-Who else can the search engines possibly choose when the request is specific to your brand?
+Through social media channels, you can raise brand awareness, which increases brand-based searches.
+These types of searches rank higher than non-branded ones because your name is a keyword in the search.